 The Downside: I am going with the same thing I have said a lot here, too long a drive for what you get out of it.
 But I am sure it is a great place and provides a fabulous vacation!
 This post is about drive-able ski vacations from Knoxville, right?

-Pricing: Season passes range from $199-$500, depending on when you buy it.
+Pricing: Season passes range from $377- $566, depending on age.
 They offer a lower price for people that purchase their passes in the spring.
-A 1-day lift ticket is $45, $80 for 2-days, and $120 for 3-days.
-They offer package deals, too.
+A 1-day lift ticket is $55, or $108 with ski rental.
+They also offer discounts if you purchase more days.

 Other Drivable Ski Resorts from Knoxville: